cannawen/metric_units_reddit_bot/README.md

 Git hooks
 ---
-You can copy the files in `./hooks` into your `./.git/hooks` directory to enable them

-The pre-commit hook will run tests before each commit, and only allow passing code to be committed
+The pre-commit hook will run tests before each commit, and only allow passing code to be committed.
+It will also reject any code with console.log statements in them

-The pre-push hook will deploy the app every time you push to master
+To enable git hooks, copy the file from the `./hooks` directory into the `./.git/hooks` directory

 Questions or Comments?